 Let that sit on the counter for 10 minutes.
 This is called the "Bench Rest".
 After ten minutes, cut the dough with a large knife or a bench scraper into 8 pieces (10 pieces if you want smaller bagels).

 Now it is time to take those pieces of dough and turn them into balls.
 I find it easiest to take the corners of the triangle and fold them under the dough, meeting in the middle.
 Continue to fold the dough into itself to make a ball.
+Place them onto a silicone baking mat or parchment paper lined baking sheet or sheet pan.
 Do that for all the pieces and then cover it with a damp towel and let that rest for 10 minutes.

 After 10 minutes, poke a hole through the center of the dough ball and pull the dough apart gently to create a hole in the center.
 Do that for all the bagels and place it them back on the baking sheet.
 The dough may shrink back on itself slightly but that is normal.
 Don't stress about it at all.
 Cover that once again with the damp towel and now let's get ready to boil the bagels.